espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

     {IDF_TARGET_NAME}-4MB Series Hardware Connection

-  If you want to connect your device directly with {IDF_TARGET_NAME}-4MB module rather than the {IDF_TARGET_NAME}-4MB board that integrates it, please refer to the corresponding module `datasheet <https://www.espressif.com/en/support/documents/technical-documents>`_ for more details.
+  If you want to connect your device directly with {IDF_TARGET_NAME}-4MB module rather than the {IDF_TARGET_NAME}-4MB board that integrates it, please refer to the corresponding `module datasheet <https://www.espressif.com/en/support/documents/technical-documents>`_ for details.

 .. only:: esp32c61

   {IDF_TARGET_NAME}-4MB Series
   --------------------------------

-  {IDF_TARGET_NAME}-4MB series refer to the module or board that has a built-in {IDF_TARGET_NAME} chip with a 4 MB flash, such as {IDF_TARGET_NAME} WROOM series device.
+  {IDF_TARGET_NAME}-4MB series refer to the module or board that has a built-in {IDF_TARGET_NAME} chip with a 4 MB flash, such as {IDF_TARGET_NAME} MINI series device and {IDF_TARGET_NAME} WROOM series device.

   {IDF_TARGET_NAME}-4MB AT uses two UART ports: UART0 is used to download firmware and log output; UART1 is used to send AT commands and receive AT responses.
 Both UART0 and UART1 use ``115200`` baud rate for communication by default.